 Lumbar Spinal Stenosis

-If you suspect you have lumbar spinal stenosis, get in touch with Ottawa Health: Performance and Rehabilitation today to get the care you need to start walking again.
+If you suspect you have lumbar spinal stenosis, or your doctor has already diagnosed you, please get in touch with Ottawa Health: Performance and Rehabilitation today to get the care you need.

 Lumbar Spinal Stenosis Boot Camp

 The Lumbar Spinal Stenosis Boot Camp is a brainchild of Dr. Carlo Ammendolia, a world-renown researcher whose focus is the non-surgical treatment of degenerative lumbar spinal stenosis.
 Dr. Ammendolia discovered that specific targeted therapies had significant benefits to patients who could not walk due to severe pain.

 The Boot Camp was initially offered at Toronto Mount Sinai Hospital.
 This concept went on to gain immense popularity among professionals and patients seeking non-invasive interventions for lumbar spinal stenosis.

 The boot camp relies on prescribed physical activity and specialized physical mobilizations to improve mobility in patients who find it nearly impossible to be on their feet.

 Clinical trials show that the Boot Camp program for LSS is effective for improving walking ability, reducing pain and improving overall function both in the short and long-term:

 - Twice daily, the patient is required to engage in specific exercises that focus on restoring strength to weak back and leg muscles.